 In Cliff’s own words:

 “I use the models for Albemarle’s FCC (Fluid Catalytic Cracking) Process Course.
-In our modules that cover FCC catalyst and FCC additives, these models allow our students to visualize Y-zeolites and ZSM-5 zeolites widely used in the oil refining industry.
+In our modules that cover FCC catalysts and FCC additives, these models allow our students to visualize Y-zeolites and ZSM-5 zeolites widely used in the oil refining industry.
 We can show the supercage sodalite and the side cages.
-Within the supercage we can show where the acid site are (green, Al atoms), their distance apart and how the cracking mechanism occurs.
+Within the supercage we can show where the acid sites are (green, Al atoms), their distance apart, and how the cracking mechanism occurs.
 I used the (white) H atoms to demonstrate the process of de-alumination.”

 Zeolite Y catalyst built with Orbit scale atoms and bonds.
 Black & green atoms represent silicon and aluminum respectively.
 The 4 white hydrogen atoms (marked with*in the image) replace an aluminum atom.

-For the ZSM-5 zeolite we can show how the 2-dimentional pore openings favor the cracking of straight chain olefins.
+For the ZSM-5 zeolite, we can show how the 2-dimensional pore openings favor the cracking of straight chain olefins.
 ZSM 5 zeolite catalyst built with Minit atoms/bonds on the left.
 A computer model is shown to the right (image courtesy Wikipedia).

 This structure is quite complex with no instructions available and should only be attempted by an expert.
 Minit and Orbit are trademarks of Cochranes of Oxford and describe their style of molecular models.
 They differ only in size; Minit has a 6mm atom centre, Orbit 10mm.